G. E. Kidder Smith: Fellowships

-In 1946 he was both a Guggenheim Fellow and an American-Scandinavian Fellow, and in 1949 Smith was a President's Fellow at Brown University.
-He was awarded Fulbright Research fellowships to Italy in 1950 and India in 1965 and a Samuel H. Kress Foundation grant in 1967.
-In 1967 and 1974 he was the recipient of awards from the National Endowment for the Arts (NEA) and, in the same years, from the Graham Foundation for Advanced Studies in the Fine Arts and in 1970 and 1975 he received Ford Foundation grants.
+In 1946, he was both a Guggenheim Fellow and an American-Scandinavian Fellow.
+In 1949, Smith was a President's Fellow at Brown University.
+He was awarded Fulbright Research Fellowships to Italy in 1950 and India in 1965, and a Samuel H. Kress Foundation grant in 1967.
+In 1967 and 1974, he received awards from the National Endowment for the Arts (NEA) and the Graham Foundation for Advanced Studies in the Fine Arts.
+Additionally, in 1970 and 1975, he received Ford Foundation grants.

 Lectures

-He gave lectures at numerous architecture schools in the US and Eastern Europe, England, Ireland, India, Italy, Afghanistan, Argentina, and Japan for State Department and Foreign Service.
-He also taught at Yale (1948-49) and was visiting professor at MIT (1955-56).
+He gave lectures at numerous architecture schools in the US, Eastern Europe, England, Ireland, India, Italy, Afghanistan, Argentina, and Japan for the State Department and Foreign Service.
+He also taught at Yale (1948-49) and was a visiting professor at MIT (1955-56).